brittlewis12/witness-budgets/witness-budgets.md

 **Our strategic framing:**

 This research program is a **high-leverage bootstrap experiment**.
-The goal is NOT to constructivize all mathematics, but to:
+The goal is not to constructivize all mathematics, but to:

 1. **Prove the value proposition:** Demonstrate that automation gains and extractability benefits are large enough to justify the engineering investment